 When to focus on your day job/career instead

-First, if your main job helps you build skills you can leverage in your next job (and pay negotiation), it might pay off to invest now to earn more later.
+First, if your main job helps you build skills you can leverage in your next appointment (and pay negotiation), it might pay off to invest now to earn more later.

 Second, if you are at a company that offers a promotion path that will move you into a higher salary bracket, and you have support from your boss (and their boss) to pursue that path, stick around.
 (If it’s something you want to do).

-If you don’t have a clear path to promotion, or if you are not being supported by your boss to get promoted, then it is time to start looking for a new job or to focus on expanding your income and experience with a side hustle.
+If you don’t have a clear path to promotion, or if your boss is not supporting you in getting promoted, it is time to start looking for a new job or focus on expanding your income and experience with a side hustle.

 How to make the most of your time if you decide to focus on your job

-If you’ve decided to focus on your job, there are a few things you can do to make the most of your time:
+If you’ve decided to focus on your career, there are a few things you can do to make the most of your time:

-Update your resume and LinkedIn profile: Make sure your resume is up-to-date and tailored to the types of jobs you’re interested in.
-Your LinkedIn profile should also reflect your current job and any relevant side projects.
+Update your resume and LinkedIn profile: Make sure your overview is up-to-date and tailored to the types of jobs you’re interested in.
+Your LinkedIn profile should also reflect your current position and any relevant side projects.